joagre/anond/doc/ds-json-rpc-server.md

 In return we got a `ds-id`, `node-id` and a `shared-key`.
-The `node-ttl` tell us that we need to republish the node within 3 hours or else the node will be purged from the anond overlay network.
+The `node-ttl` tell us that we need to republish the node within 3 hours or else the node will be purged from the Anond overlay network.

 To republish a node we call *publish-node* again and get a new `shared-key` back as a side effect.